History of the EIU Physics Department (1950 - 1991)Written by:Drs. Robert C. Waddell, Glenn Q. Lefler, P. Scott Smith, and Doug Davis

 In 1990 Don Pakey, who graduated from Eastern in 1977 and has a PhD from UIUC, joined our faculty.

-Steve Daniels, with a PhD in plasma Physics from the University of Maryland, has just joined our faculty this fall (1991).
+Steve Daniels, with a PhD in plasma Physics from the University of Maryland, joined our faculty in 1991.
 Steve spent the last two years at Swarthmore College coordinating a consortium of nine Physics Departments in their attempts to improve upper division Physics labs.
-That should be a most useful background for our own Physics program.
+That was an useful background for our Physics program.

 Doug Brandt, with a BS from CalTech and a PhD from Hawaii-Manoa, is a “nuts-and-bolts experimentalist” who is ready for any challenge.
 Shortly after he arrived, the five Science Departments jointly purchased a Scanning Electron Microscope (SEM) at what we thought was a great bargain of $5,000.
 Our “bargain” turned out to be junk.
 Both the electronics and the vacuum system were shot – nothing worked!
 It would cost $3,000 to have a technician come look at it and repairs would be on top of that.
 Repair was out of the question!
 Doug started “tinkering” with it—and fully repaired it.
 This repair was all the more impressive because extensive modifications had been made to the SEM and it only vaguely resembled the machine described in the manual.
 Doug is also responsible for most of the work that has been done in our “Computer-Equipped Introductory Physics Lab.”